 Other California Excise Taxes

-And like most states, California also adds an additional tax to cigarettes and gasoline.
+And, like most states, California also adds an additional tax to cigarettes and gasoline.
 A pack of cigarettes will cost you an extra $2.87 here.
 The tax used to be just 87 cents, but legislation ramped it up by an additional $2 on April 1, 2017.
-A little nicotine withdrawal might be easier to deal with in comparison.

 California Property Tax

-- Under Proposition 13, the maximum tax on real estate is limited to 1 percent of its full cash value and taxes cannot increase more than 2 percent over the previous year.
+- Under Proposition 13, the maximum tax on real estate is limited to 1% of its full cash value, and taxes can't increase more than 2% over the previous year.

 - Homeowners who live in their homes as their principal residences qualify for a $7,000 reduction in the taxable value of their property under the state's homestead program.

 - Senior citizens, the blind, and the disabled have been able to postpone their property taxes for their principal places of residence under the property tax postponement program that began on September 1, 2016.